andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 I knew things here had been running for a while already, and that there was a bunch of designs already in existence on the programme wiki, and a significant amount of code already written.
 There was talk of an architect who had done a bunch of the early work, but they had since moved on.
 I had to look at what was there, and how it had manifest already in the team structures and codebases.
 I had to reverse engineer a big picture from the pieces I could find.

-I tried to make sure I didnt get sucked into too much detail in any one area.
+I tried to make sure I didn't get sucked into too much detail in any one area.
 I needed to avoid getting overwhelmed at this stage.

 ---